 Welcome to the Institute for Social Capital Inc. home to the ISC Community Database, an integrated data system created to foster university research and to increase the community’s capacity for data-informed decision-making.
 Through collaboration with nonprofit organizations governmental agencies, and other organizations in the Charlotte region, ISC serves as a resource to benefit the university and the greater community.
 By linking data across agencies, the ISC Community Database allows researchers and community agencies to better describe, understand, and serve members of our most vulnerable populations.

-The Institute for Social Capital, Inc. founded in 2004, merged with the UNC Charlotte Urban Institute in March 2012.
-Its mission is to support university research and increase the community’s capacity for data informed decision-making.
+The Institute for Social Capital, Inc. was founded in 2004, and became part of the UNC Charlotte Urban Institute in March 2012.
+Its mission is to support university research and increase the community’s capacity for data-informed decision-making.

 Through its affiliation with UNC Charlotte and the UNC Charlotte Urban Institute, ISC also offers valuable analytical support to assist organizations in their research and data analyses efforts.